J. K. Stanford

 Following his time in Prome & Insein District, he played a part in the suppression of the Burma Rebellion 1930–31.
 He was awarded an O.B.E., 1932.
 He retired in 1938 and then took part in Vernay-Cutting expedition to the North-East Burma Hills.
 Between 1927 and 1939 he did much ornithological work in Burma.
 Amongst his other publications was The Birds of Northern Burma 1938.

 In 1939, he was commissioned lieutenant in the National Defence Companies.
 In 1940, Stanford transferred to the Royal Army Ordnance Corps.
 He retired in 1945 with the rank of lieutenant colonel.

-His granddaughter Melissa Stanford is the wife of William Pleydell-Bouverie, 9th Earl of Radnor.
+His granddaughter Melissa Stanford is married to William Pleydell-Bouverie, 9th Earl of Radnor.

 List of works

 Stanford wrote 27 books, and was a regular contributor to The Field, Shooting Times, Ibis, the journal of the Bombay Natural History Society, and other magazines.
 He served as a secretary for the Kipling Society and was, for a period, Vice-President of the British Ornithologists' Union (BOU).

 Many of his books are about hunting and shooting, ornithology, and British colonial life between the world wars.
 He also enjoyed poetry and his witty Rarissima avis ("By far the rarest bird of all is the bird on the lawn of my aunt") which he recited often was included in his Bewilderment of Birds (1954).